 "After speaking with Perk Weisenburger and Coach Annese about their goals for the program, it was very apparent that high degrees of success will be the expectation.
 Tony is a relentless worker who has a great sense for success and high level of committment to detail, and it's those things that will continue the great tradition of Ferris State Football," he added.

 Sparky has three children, Charles, A.J. and Ja'nae.
-His son, A.J., plays football for the Bulldogs and will be a junior in 2013.
+His son, A.J., played football for the Bulldogs and was a member of the school's 2014 GLIAC Championship squad as a starting cornerback.